Loudspeaker enclosure: Background

 Enclosures can have a significant effect beyond what was intended, with panel resonances, diffraction from cabinet edges and standing wave energy from internal reflection/reinforcement modes being among the possible problems.
 Bothersome resonances can be reduced by increasing enclosure mass or rigidity, by increasing the damping of enclosure walls or wall/surface treatment combinations, by adding stiff cross bracing, or by adding internal absorption.
 Wharfedale, in some designs, reduced panel resonance by using two wooden cabinets (one inside the other) with the space between filled with sand.
 Home experimenters have even designed speakers built from concrete, granite and other exotic materials for similar reasons.

 Many diffraction problems, above the lower frequencies, can be alleviated by the shape of the enclosure, such as by avoiding sharp corners on the front of the enclosure.
 A comprehensive study of the effect of cabinet configuration on the sound distribution pattern and overall response-frequency characteristics of loudspeakers was undertaken by Harry F. Olson.
 It involved a very wide number of different enclosure shapes, and it showed that curved loudspeaker baffles reduce some response deviations due to sound wave diffraction.
 It was discovered later that careful placement of a speaker on a sharp-edged baffle can reduce diffraction-caused response problems.

-Sometimes the differences in phase response at frequencies shared by different drivers can be addressed by adjusting the vertical location of the smaller drivers (usually backwards), or by leaning or 'stepping' the front baffle, so that the wavefront from all drivers is coherent at and around the crossover frequencies in the speaker's normal sound field.
-The acoustic center of the driver dictates the amount of rearward offset needed to "time-align" the drivers.
+Sometimes the differences in phase response at frequencies shared by different drivers can be addressed by adjusting the vertical location of the smaller drivers (usually backwards), or by leaning or stepping the front baffle, so that the wavefront from all drivers is coherent at and around the crossover frequencies in the speaker's normal sound field.
+The acoustic center of the driver dictates the amount of rearward offset needed to time-align the drivers.

 Types

-Enclosures used for woofers and subwoofers can be adequately modeled in the low-frequency region (approximately 100–200 Hz and below) using acoustics and the lumped component models.
+Enclosures used for woofers and subwoofers can be adequately modeled in the low-frequency region using acoustics and the lumped component models.
 Electrical filter theory has been used with considerable success for some enclosure types.
 For the purposes of this type of analysis, each enclosure must be classified according to a specific topology.
 The designer must balance low bass extension, linear frequency response, efficiency, distortion, loudness and enclosure size, while simultaneously addressing issues higher in the audible frequency range such as diffraction from enclosure edges, the baffle step effect when wavelengths approach enclosure dimensions, crossovers, and driver blending.